 The Gulfcoast Eye Care Doctors have either authored or reviewed and approved this content.

-Dry eye disease, also called keratoconjunctivitis sicca or ocular surface disease, is a chronic condition caused by either decreased tear production or increased tear film evaporation.
-The continuous production and drainage of tears is important to maintaining the health of your eyes.
-The tears help to moisturize your eyes, protect against eye infection, and help wounds heal.
-Due to the complex nature of this condition and its tendency to mimic the symptoms of other problems like ocular allergies, dry eye disease is frequently under-diagnosed.
+Tears are important to maintaining the health of your eyes — they help to moisturize, protect against infection, and help wounds heal.
+Due to the complex nature of dry eye disease and its tendency to mimic the symptoms of other problems like eye allergies, this condition is frequently under-diagnosed.

 There are two main types of dry eye disease: evaporative dry eye disease and aqueous dry eye disease.
 Though they both share similar symptoms, each is the result of a different root cause.

 One of the most common types of dry eye disease, evaporative dry eye, is the result of a lack of tears caused by dysfunction of the meibomian gland.
 These glands produce oil that helps keep the tears from drying too quickly, and can cause dry eye if not working properly.

 The other major form of dry eye disease is aqueous dry eye, which is when your eye isn’t producing enough tears, or the tears it produces are low quality.
 The lacrimal gland produces the water layer of your tears, and dry eye is frequently a result of it misfunctioning.